 This technology will be particularly relevant to patients with Parkinson’s disease, who are typically implanted with ‘neural pacemakers’ to control symptoms such as tremors or dyskinesia.
 While these devices are effective, the constant and continuous amount of deep brain stimulation that is typically administered can result in negative side effects.
 In contrast, my work involves developing ML models that only activate stimulation when necessary.

 The team and I are also implementing new ways to make this new technology more accessible in lower-resource settings through wearable devices and telehealth.

 What are your plans after completing your PhD degree?

 I love the idea of using simple devices to assess complex medical conditions.
 For example, sensor ‘patches’ over the stomach are being used to assess gastrointestinal conditions while watches can non-invasively measure blood glucose levels.
 I’m passionate about using advanced sensors with ML models to attain a more holistic view of consumer health.

 Medtech innovation, however, is a multifaceted endeavour as there are many moving parts.
 New technologies must be validated by clinicians and certified as compliant in addition to providing quantifiable clinical benefits.

 I’m also learning how these systems work in the San Francisco Bay Area so that I can find potential solutions that may apply to Singapore.

-Can you share some advice for aspiring A*STAR scholars?
+Can you share some advice with aspiring A*STAR scholars?

 Be open to new opportunities.
 It can be daunting to explore a new field or to switch fields altogether, but the change will be worth it if that’s where your passion lies.
 My suggestion is to do an honest review of the boundaries of your knowledge in areas you feel are relevant.
 Then, fill in those gaps at your own pace.